From laminate to loose lay: trade show flooring is ready for change

 Building the future

-Circular construction is the foundation of the future in stand building.
-By choosing Loose Lay flooring and Forbo’s Take Back program, we reduce waste, lower our carbon emissions, and prove that sustainability and premium quality can go hand in hand.
+Circular thinking is the foundation of tomorrow’s stand building.
+Choosing Loose Lay and Forbo’s Take Back program means cutting waste, reducing CO₂, and proving sustainability and quality can go hand-in-hand.

 Vond je dit artikel interessant?